Chicago, 1935

 The Red Room

+Brass and wood.
 Red leather and red lights.
 Perfume and smoke.
 A turntable gives the room its pulse: Duke Ellington’s Solitude, maybe Billie Holiday's What a Little Moonlight Can Do.
 Behind the Red Bar is Vivian’s office, where the ledgers tell one story, the whiskey tells another, and real names are never spoken.

 The Blue Room